 Open all hours

 The nine to five working day is as passé as a five-day week in today’s society, and it is no longer reasonable to limit access to learning resources to the working day.
 You don’t have to put your library staff on a 24-hour shift pattern though because library security solutions make it easy and cost-effective to keep your library open all the time.
-Self-service units, chip and PIN payment facilities, security gates, return machines and reservation kiosks all contribute to secure services and enable your patrons to access the library whenever they need to.
+Self-service units, chip and PIN payment facilities, library security gates, return machines and reservation kiosks all contribute to secure services and enable your patrons to access the library whenever they need to.

 The key to successful and sustainable 24/7 access is RFID technology.
 Because RFID tags can be written to as well as read, self-service systems will immediately update your LMS with loans and returns.
 Books that have not been checked out or cannot be removed from the library will activate the alarm system and kick-start security processes.